vkostyanetsky/CurrencyRatesCrawler/README.md

 So, it is possible to get rates in two different ways:

-1. Currency rates for this month can be received via a REST service, which lies behind the JavaScript application I mentioned above.
+1. Currency rates for this month can be received via REST service, which lies behind the JavaScript application I mentioned above.
 2. Currency rates for previous periods can be retrieved as well from published files with historical data.

 ## 🤔 How to set it up?